Shengqiang-Zhang/Software-Engineering-Curriculum-Design/README.md

 # Software-Engineering-Curriculum-Design
-This repository is for the software engineering curriculun design of Jilin University.
+This repository is for the `software engineering curriculum design` of Jilin University.